scala/scala3/docs/docs/usage/scaladoc/settings.md

 ##### -Ysnippet-compiler-debug

-Setting this option causes snippet compiler to print snippet as it is compiled (after wrapping).
+Setting this option makes snippet compiler print the snippet as it is compiled (after wrapping).

 ##### -Ydocument-synthetic-types